by77er/by77er.github.io/README.md

 # me
-This is just a personal page for testing htmls/css/js.
+This is just a personal page for testing htmls/css/js, as well as hosting a bit of information about myself.

-I may use it as a project index in the future.